Care Guides > Best Care Homes For Learning Disabilities in the UK - Handpicked by Our Care Experts

 Hassingham House in Norwich

-This characterful care home in Norfolk has been thoughtfully decorated and furnished with its residents in mind, providing a luxurious but homely experience for long-term residential and dementia care.
+This characterful care home in Norwich, Norfolk has been thoughtfully decorated and furnished with its residents in mind, providing a luxurious but homely experience for long-term residential and dementia care.
 Hassingham House care home is located in the Norfolk town of Hingham and is within easy reach of Wymondham and Attleborough.
 This home cares for younger and elderly adults, including those with learning disabilities.

 Hassingham House care home garden and exterior